 Uh-oh.
 Everyone knows these guys are in danger of being the victim of the classic 5-12 upset.
-All four 5-seeds have advanced to the Second Round only four times in 33 years.
-Only 55% of the last 40 5-seeds got past their 12-seed opponent.
-Of those teams, 41% of ‘em won their next game.
-At least one 5-seed advanced to the Sweet 16 in 21 of the previous 25 tournaments.
+All four 5-seeds have advanced to the Second Round only five times in 34 years.
+Only 60% of the last 40 5-seeds got past their 12-seed opponent.
 Besides the 9-seed, the 5-seed is the only other single-digit seed to not win a Championship.

 - 8 reached the Elite 8

 - 6 reached the Final 4

 - 3 reached the championship game

 - 24 (of 40) advanced to the Second Round